-R3 FINANCIAL RISK

-3.1.
-Investment Concentration Risk

-Financial / Human / Intellectual

-Likelihood: Impact: Change: ^

-Definition Concentration of investments in one or more asset classes, issuers, currencies or markets leads to investment concentration risk.
-Relevance and Impact Affects diversification of investments and incurs financial loss Risk Mitigation Compliance with the investment concentration limits in the Investment Policy Statement More stringent internal limits are in place in addition to IRCSL limits Both internal and regulatory limits are reviewed and updated in line with business and regulatory changes Selected investments are made in real estate that provides diversification and long-term capital appreciation benefits Periodic review of actual concentration against the limits by the Investment Committee Periodic review of the list of financial markets, asset classes, issuers and counterparties

-Key Risk Indicator(s)
+R3 FINANCIAL RISK 3.1.
+Investment Concer Risk ntration Capitals Impacted: Financial / Human / Intellectual Likelihood: • Impact: • Change: • Definition Concentration of investments in one or more asset classes, issuers, currencies or markets leads to investment concentration risk.
+Relevance and Impact Affects dive Affects diversification of investments and incurs financial loss Risk Mitigation More stBoth int ance with the investment concentration ringent internal limits are in place in add ernal and regulatory limits are reviewed ory changes Selected investments are made in real estate that provides diversification and long-term capital appreciation benefits Periodic review of actual concentration against the limits by the Investment Committee Periodic review of the list of financial markets, asset classes, issuers and counterparties Key Risk Indicator(s) <section-header>Description of investment provides the provides of the provid</section-header>

 3.2.
-Interest Rate Risk Definition The risk that the market value or future cash flows of a financial instrument will fluctuate due to changes in interest rates.
+Interest Rate Risk ( Definition The risk that the market value or future cash flows of a financial instrument will fluctuate due to changes in interest rates.
 This includes reinvestment risk and inflation risk, which eventually impacts the interest rate.
-Relevance and Impact Affects capital adequacy, interest income and underlying value of the assets and liabilities Risk Mitigation Monitor and evaluate the impact of the interest rate risk charge to the Capital Adequacy Ratio (CAR) Monitor maturities and interim cash flows falling due and make arrangements for reinvestment or recall Monitor the exposure and impact of the proprietary trading portfolio to short term interest rate movements and trends • Oversee the overall strategy to manage the interest rate risk and to revisit, change or fine-tune the strategy as required Continuously monitoring the sensitivity of assets and liabilities to changes in interest rates using metrics such as duration and convexity Align the portfolio duration to optimize the fit with the liability structure and interest rate outlook Periodic monitoring of the Central Bank's monetary policy, Government fiscal policy and key economic variables and global and macroeconomic developments Key Risk Indicator(s) Disclosures on this risk can be found in Note 41(e) to the Financial Statements on page 383
+Relevance and Impact Affects capital adequacy, interest income and underlying value of the assets and liabilities Risk Mitigation • Monitor and evaluate the impact of the interest rate risk charge to the Capital Adequacy Ratio (CAR) Monitor maturities and interim cash flows falling due and make arrangements for reinvestment or recall Monitor the exposure and impact of the proprietary trading portfolio to short term interest rate movements and trends Oversee the overall strategy to manage the interest rate risk and to revisit, change or fine-tune the strategy as required Continuously monitoring the sensitivity of assets and liabilities to changes in interest rates using metrics such as duration and convexity Align the portfolio duration to optimize the fit with the liability structure and interest rate outlook Periodic monitoring of the Central Bank's monetary policy, Government fiscal policy and key economic variables and global and macroeconomic developments Key Risk Indicator(s) • Disclosures on this risk can be found in Note 41(e) to the Financial Statements on page 383

-Definition Liquidity risk is the risk that we will not be able to efficiently meet both expected and unexpected current and future cash flow and collateral needs, without affecting daily operations or financial condition.
+3.3.
+Liquidity Risk Definition Liquidity risk is the risk that we will not be able to efficiently meet both expected and unexpected current and future cash flow and collateral needs, without affecting daily operations or financial condition.
 Relevance and Impact Affects cash flows and daily operations and incurs financial losses Risk Mitigation Collection of interim cash flows and maturity proceeds on time Due consideration of liquidity when making investments Monitor and review current and future cash flows to assess exposure to liquidity risk Monitor current and expected money market liquidity position to ensure that sufficient liquidity or credit lines are available to meet expected funding/lending requirements Verify all transactions entered/agreed against confirmations to ensure that all settlements are accounted and funded to avoid any unexpected cash flows Key Risk Indicator(s) Disclosures on this risk can be found in Note 41(h) to the Financial Statements on page 386